Craig Hassall KC

 2015 - Sovereign Chambers becomes Park Square Barristers

-2015 - Head of the regulatory & public team at Park Square Barristers
+2015 - Head of the Regulatory & Public Law Team at Park Square Barristers

 2016 - Legally Qualified Chair of Police Misconduct Hearings for the Police & Crime Commissioners of the North Eastern Region